 A Dose Escalation Study of SDX-7320 in Patients With Advanced Refractory or Late-Stage Solid Tumors

 SDX-7320 is a cytostatic drug with anti-angiogenic activity and anti-metabolic activity.
 There was stable disease in >50% of the patients for at least the first CT scan (2 months) with the median treatment period was 6 cycles (1 cycle = 28 days).
-We noted significant reductions in key angiogenic markers, VEGF-C and bFGF, plus significant changes in the key metabolic markers leptin and adiponectin, and improvements in insulin sensitivity.
+We noted significant reductions in key angiogenic markers, VEGF-C and bFGF, plus significant changes in the key metabolic markers leptin and adiponectin, and significant improvements in insulin sensitivity.
 These changes occurred over a broad range of doses.

 Target engagement was measured in a surrogate compartment (whole blood) and was dose dependent.